 Also, click on the button below to check out UniteBoston’s Racial Justice Page and Wall.

 “I was moved to tears at this event, and deeply deeply encouraged and inspired.
-Having grown up in the Greater Boston area, I would’ve never imagined this possible before — Christians across denominations, race, backgrounds coming out in public and worshipping God together and encouraging other to continue seeking God’s shalom in this city, in a biblically grounded way that also invites non-Christians in to the process.
+Having grown up in the Greater Boston area, I would’ve never imagined this possible — Christians across different denominations, race, and backgrounds coming together to praise God, seek His shalom for this city, and invite more of us to the table in a biblically-grounded way.
 I want to see more of this in the city!!!!”Seongkyul Park

 “I felt this was a very powerful way to share our faith in a public way as well as unite against racism.”Kaitlyn McCarthy, New Hope Chapel Norwell